-R. Frank Busy, the author of Manned Submersibles, dedicated his book to Bob Bradly:
+R. Frank Busby, the author of Manned Submersibles, dedicated his book to Bob Bradley:

 “When the last individual of a race of living things breathes no more, another heaven and another earth must pass before such a one can be again.”